-So I made an awesome dish on Saturday, knowing full well that I was going to write about it this week.
+So I made an awesome dish – Bacon Braised Cabbage – on Saturday, knowing full well that I was going to write about it this week.
 I plated it in a white bowl, mounding it just so.
 I even carefully placed bits of bacon in strategic spots.
 My camera was there at the ready …

-OMG did I devour this.
+Then I totally devoured this.
 Will wasn’t as much of a fan and Paige wasn’t interested.
 But me?
 I couldn’t get enough.
 It was a fabulous mix of salty bacon and sweet bits of cabbage.

 This time, I didn’t follow the recipe exactly — I made a few changes.
 I traded bouillon for chicken stock and halved the Worcestershire sauce (I ran out).
 I also cut out the olive oil in this, since I just didn’t think it was necessary — and the dish was perfect without it.
 I wouldn’t make it any other way.

 So, the book?
 I like it.
-Next week, I am going to write about other recipe too, so be sure to check back.
+Next week, I am going to write about other recipes too, so be sure to check back.

-Add the garlic and stir well.
+- Add the garlic and stir well.
 Cook for about a minute, until just starting to color.
-Add the Worchestershire sauce and butter.
+Add the Worcestershire sauce and butter.
 Stir well.